NIE – Número de identidad de extranjero

 Color passport photos (bring at least 3).
 It’s important to bring photos especially made for a NIE application, similar to the photos for a Spanish passport.

-A valid ID like a passport (not a drivers licence) and a full color copy of both the pages with your details.
+A valid ID like a passport (not a driver’s license) and a full color copy of both the pages with your details.

-The reason why you need the NIE.
-Economic, Professional of Social reasons.
+The reason you require the NIE.
+Economic, Professional or Social reasons.

 The printed conformation of your appointment for the NIE application.